miblee/lab-w02d03-js-expense-tracker/readme.md

 ### Feature Request!

+- [ ] The client would prefer the data be displayed as a [table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table).

+"Can we have a table with 'Expense' and 'Amount' as headers?"

+### Feature Request!

 The client enjoys adding expenses, but they can't enter them perfectly every time

 "I'd like to be able to remove an expense and add it again.
-Can you put an X next to each added expense?"
+Can you put a Delete button next to each added expense?"

-When a user enters an expense...
+When a user adds an expense...
-    and clicks "X"...
+    then clicks "Delete"...
     they should see...
-    - the "Current Expenses" total decrease by that expense amount they shouldn't see
+    - the "Current Expenses" total decrease by that expense amount they __shouldn't__ see
     - the expense they removed

 ### Feature Request!